Quantum Chemistry Studies of New Materials Including COF and 2D Monolayers

-This project involves accurate quantum chemistry calculations to study the properties of novel metal-organic frameworks (MOF) and covalent-organic frameworks (COF).
-Some of these materials will be harder or more resistant to water and acids.
-Other materials may have interesting optical properties.
-The researchers are particularly interested in optical emission and absorption from infrared through the visible.
-They are also starting to study molecular crystals based on porphyrin and phthalocyanine elements.
-An additional project is the study of the properties and binding of catechol molecules to surfaces underwater, to better understand biomimetic adhesives.
-The calculations include DFT methods and also molecular dynamics simulations.
+These researchers are using accurate quantum chemistry calculations to study the properties of novel materials.
+These materials include covalent-organic frameworks and freestanding 2D monolayers, which may have interesting melting, physical, or optical properties.
+The researchers are interested in optical emission and absorption from infrared through the visible.
+They have also started to explore the geometry and dynamics of small molecules.
+Another project involves the binding of mussel-inspired adhesive proteins in an aqueous environment.
+The calculations include DFT methods and molecular dynamics simulations.

-A bibliography of this group’s publications is attached.
-This PI’s research was featured in an MSI Research Spotlight in May 2015.
+This research was featured in a Research Spotlight on the MSI website in May 2015.

 Return to this PI's main page.